Thrace: Etymology

-The word Thrace was first used by the Greeks when referring to the Thracian tribes, from ancient Greek Thrake (Θρᾴκη), descending from Thrāix (Θρᾷξ).
-It referred originally to the Thracians, an ancient people inhabiting Southeast Europe.
-The name Europe first referred to Thrace proper, prior to the term vastly extending to refer to its modern concept.
-The region could have been named after the principal river there, Hebros, possibly from the Indo-European arg "white river" (the opposite of Vardar, meaning "black river"), According to an alternative theory, Hebros means "goat" in Thracian.
+The word Thrace, from ancient Greek Thrake (Θρᾴκη), referred originally to the Thracians (ancient Greek Thrakes Θρᾷκες), an ancient people inhabiting Southeast Europe.
+The name Europe (ancient Greek Εὐρώπη), also at first referred to this region, before that term expanded to include its modern sense.

+It has been suggested that the name Thrace derives from the name of the principal river of the region, the Hebros.
+The river's name may be derived from the Indo-European arg "white river" (the opposite of Vardar, meaning "black river").
+According to an alternative theory, Hebros means "goat" in Thracian.

+Sixth century geographer Stephanus of Byzantium claimed that, long before the ancient Greeks started referring to the region as Thrace, it was known as Aria (Αρια) and Perki (Περκη).

-In Turkey, it is commonly referred to as Rumeli, "Land of the Romans", which was the name traditionally given by Turkic societies to the Byzantine Empire and Orthodox Christians.
+In Turkish, Thrace is commonly referred to as Rumeli, meaning "Land of the Romans", which was the name traditionally given by Turkic societies to the Byzantine Empire and Orthodox Christians.

-Mythology

-In terms of ancient Greek mythology the name appears to derive from the heroine and sorceress Thrace, who was the daughter of Oceanus and Parthenope, and sister of Europa.
+In Greek mythology, Thrace is named after the heroine and sorceress Thrace, who was the daughter of Oceanus and Parthenope, and sister of Europa.